 Another eyeopener is the Mannerist Palacio Almodóvar on Calle Trapería where it meets Plaza Santo Domingo.

-The figures above the door aren’t in fact wookies but rather heraldic motifs known as tenantes (‘savages’ or ‘supporters’) which served as warnings to thieves and anyone else with the intention of violating the buildings they guarded.
+The figures above the door aren’t in fact wookies but rather heraldic motifs known as tenantes ( in this case ‘savages’ or ‘wild men‘) which served as warnings to thieves and anyone else with the intention of violating the buildings they guarded.

 Various other bits and pieces caught my eye while walking around.